realworldocaml/book/en/02-guided-tour.md

 We can use `ocamlbuild` to compile the program.
 We'll need to create a file, in the same directory as `sum.ml`, called `_tags`.
-We can put the following in `_tags` to indicate that we're building against Core, and that threads should be enabled, which is a required by Core.
+We can put the following in `_tags` to indicate that we're building against Core, and that threads should be enabled, which is required by Core.

 ```
 true:package(core),thread